julianocosta89/crash-proofing-your-collector/README.md

 This repository demonstrates the importance of batching data and how that affects persistent queuing in OpenTelemetry Collectors.
-This repository is a companion for the talk [Crash-Proofing Your OpenTelemetry Collector][1], which compares two different approaches for handling batches with persistent queues.
+This repository is a companion for the talk Crash-Proofing Your OpenTelemetry Collector, which compares two different approaches for handling batches with persistent queues.

 ## Overview